Last updated 14 September 2020

 ‘Minerals’ are defined broadly under the Mineral Resources Act (s 6).
 Any activity done for the purpose of winning a mineral from the ground is regarded as mining and regulated under the mining regime.
 Seeking to extract minerals such as gold, silver and coal is regarded as ‘mining’ and regulated under the Mineral Resources Act.

 Such activities are commonly called quarries or extractive industries.
-Rock, gravel and sand quarries are regulated by local governments under the Sustainable Planning Act and by the Department of Environment and Heritage Protection under the Environmental Protection Act.
+Rock, gravel and sand quarries are regulated by local governments under the Planning Act and by the Department of Environment and Science under the Environmental Protection Act.

 Miners must hold an appropriate form of authority or tenement under the Mineral Resources Act for exploration and mining.
 These provide the miner with access rights (even if the owner of the land does not agree to grant access) and other rights to use land in accordance with the tenement.